The University continues to carefully monitor the COVID-19 pandemic globally and is continuing the gradual restart of global experiences.

 Contact an education abroad advisor with any questions you have and to discuss options for a future education abroad program during another term.
 Virtual appointments can be scheduled with an advisor here.
 You can also email us at firstname.lastname@example.org

-My fall 2020 education abroad program has been canceled.
+If my education abroad program is canceled.
 Can I still apply for on-campus housing?

-If you did not complete the housing lottery, contact Residential Life directly (firstname.lastname@example.org)to submit an application for the waiting list.
+Yes.
+Contact Residential Life (email@example.com) directly to complete the housing lottery or to submit an application for the waiting list.
 You can also contact Residential Life to explore off-campus housing options.